-Here are a few additional reasons to keep in mind before you talk yourself out of two hearing aids:
+While it may be tempting to only use one hearing aid, using two hearing aids can provide significant benefits.
+Here are some additional reasons to consider before you talk yourself out of two hearing aids:

 Think you may be experiencing hearing loss?
 Give us a call today at 1-800-BELTONE or book your free hearing appointment at a Beltone location.